2014 Craft Awards

 The City of La Crosse encouraged the festival to make the move to Riverside Park.
 In particular, the Parks Department feels that the festival, with its unique emphasis on family and community, is exactly the type of event the city wants to see on its riverfront.
 In addition, the city maintained that our fest deserves to be in a more prominent place within the city: a place where the fest can be seen from the river and from downtown, a place that already has foot traffic, a place where the festival can thrive for years to come.
 The steering committee was persuaded.

-The fest was comfortable at the University, and our volunteers showed up each year and knew exactly where to go and what to do.
-We had it down.
-But everything will be new on the Riverside as we plan from scratch.
+Everything will be new on the Riverside as we plan from scratch.
 The steering committee is enthusiastically planning for a great event, but the move is going to require more people and more energy.
 This is a great time to get on board an exciting new chapter of the Great River Folk Festival.
 We encourage you to take a moment to fill out our volunteer form (even if you filled one out last year).
-Let us know if we can count on you to volunteer during the festival weekend and if you are willing to get involved with the organizing, planning, and publicity.
-Fill out the form on our You Can Help page.
+Let us know if we can count on you to volunteer during the festival weekend and if you are willing to get involved with the organizing, planning, and publicity for 2015.

 It’s going to require funds.